 This induces a directed, signed network in which nodes represent Wikipedia members and edges represent votes.
 In this sense, the present dataset is a more recent version of the Wikipedia adminship election data.
 However, there is also a rich textual component in RfAs, which was not included in the older version: each vote is typically accompanied by a short comment (median/mean: 19/34 tokens).
 A typical positive comment reads, "I've no concerns, will make an excellent addition to the admin corps", while an example of a negative comment is, "Little evidence of collaboration with other editors and limited content creation."

 [The above statistics were computed after transforming the data into a directed network.
-The number of edges (159,388) is somewhat smaller than the number of voter/votee pairs (198,275) because sometimes the same source voted on the same target more than once, which we counted as a single edge (there is no limit on the number of times one may run for election).
-Also, neutral votes were discarded in the network we used for computing the statistics (but are included in the dataset).]
+The number of edges (159,388) is smaller than the number of voter/votee pairs (189,004) because neutral votes were discarded in the network we used for computing the statistics (but they are included in the dataset).]

 |wiki-RfA.txt.gz||Wikipedia Requests for Adminship (RfA) 2003–2013||14 MB|

 where entries are separated by a single empty line and